 Place error messages close to the relevant field, and use color (typically red) to draw attention to them.
 But don't rely on color alone – use icons or bold text as well to ensure the message is clear to all users, including those with color vision deficiencies.

-If your form is long enough to require multiple steps, show users where they are in the process.
-This could be a progress bar at the top of the form or a simple "Step 2 of 4" indicator.
+If your form is long enough to require multiple steps, consider using multi-page forms to break it down into manageable sections and show users where they are in the process.
+This could be a progress bar at the top of the form or a simple “Step 2 of 4” indicator.

 Knowing how much of the form is left to complete can motivate users to finish, especially if they can see they’re near the end.